Assessment and Next Steps

 Collecting and reviewing key fiscal data is fundamental to the assessment process.
 Though many districts carry out data collection to some extent, food-service departments often neglect to track detail in all categories, and some districts lack efficient software and digital tracking tools.

 The following areas are required to establish data sets for your baseline:

 - Labor Costs: As labor is your largest expense, it is important to gain a detailed understanding of what is spent on labor and whether your team is optimized.
 The labor worksheets track labor cost data, including where each employee is working.
 As you consider changes to the operational model (like adding salad bars, implementing Breakfast in the Classroom, or shifting to regional or centralized production), tracking the cost of labor and the department’s efficiency in this area is critical.

 - Hours Assigned to Hours Worked: This is a tracking tool to make sure hours worked do not exceed assigned (budgeted) hours.

 - Meals Per Labor Hour Worksheet: This worksheet allows for comparisons of site labor allocations to meals provided.

-- Position Control Spreadsheet: This easily manipulated worksheet identifies personnel by site and provides details of each employee’s associated costs, such as health and welfare, number of days, etc.
+- Position Control Spreadsheet: This worksheet identifies personnel by site and provides details of each employee’s associated costs, such as health and welfare, number of days, etc.

-- Sample Reorganization Worksheet: This shows how to use the data collected in your fiscal assessment to project the kinds of departmental shifts commonly associated with consolidating from site-based production to a regional or centralized model.
+- Sample Reorganization Worksheet: This shows how to use the data collected in your fiscal assessment to project the kinds of departmental shifts commonly associated with consolidating to a regional or centralized model.

 - Simple Meal Count / Average Daily Participation Worksheet: This worksheet projects anticipated revenue and compares it to budgeted revenue.